RattlePenguin/RattlePenguin/README.md

-- 👋 Hi, I’m @RattlePenguin, currently studying at UNSW
+- 👋 Hi, I’m @RattlePenguin, penultimate student and casual academic @ UNSW
-- 👀 I’m interested in Programming, Math, Finance
+- 👀 I’m interested in Full Stack and Open Source Contribution
-- 🌱 I’m currently learning C++ and Python
+- 🌱 I’m currently learning C# and Azure
-- 💞️ I’m looking to collaborate on Software and Game Development
+- 💞️ I’m looking to collaborate on Software, Games and other cool projects!
-- 📫 How to reach me...
+- 📫 linkedin.com/in/benedict-viggo-setiawan-949390208/

 <!---
 RattlePenguin/RattlePenguin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.